Office of the Superintendent of Financial Institutions

 The Office of the Superintendent of Financial Institutions (OSFI; Bureau du surintendant des institutions financières, BSIF) is an independent agency of the Government of Canada reporting to the Minister of Finance created "to contribute to public confidence in the Canadian financial system".
 It is the sole regulator of banks, and the primary regulator of insurance companies, trust companies, loan companies and pension plans in Canada.

 The current Superintendent is Peter Routledge, who was appointed in June 2021.
 He replaced Jeremy Rudin, who retired.
 The term of the appointment is seven years.

 Mandate

-The Office of the Superintendent of Financial Institutions (OSFI) was created to contribute to public confidence in the Canadian financial system.

 OSFI's mandate is to protect depositors, policyholders, financial institution creditors and pension plan members, while allowing financial institutions to compete and take reasonable risks.
+The Office of the Chief Actuary, an independent unit operating within OSFI, provides a range of actuarial valuation and advisory services to the Government of Canada.